Kuressaare: Transportation

-Kuressaare is served by Kuressaare Airport, located on a peninsula southeast of the town.
+Kuressaare is served by Kuressaare Airport, located on a peninsula southeast of the city.
 There is regular traffic to Tallinn, as well as seasonal flights to the island of Ruhnu.

 There are bus connections around the island, as well as with Kuivastu on Muhu Island, a ferry terminal with connection to the mainland.

 In 1917, during the German occupation, an urban railway was built in Kuressaare, and in 1918, it was transferred to the town administration.
 It connected the port with the city center.
 One of the stations was provisionally located in Kurhouse, and in 1924, the dedicated Park Station was built.
 The railway functioned until the 1930s when it was gradually disused and mostly dismantled.
 An attempt to revive the railway in the beginning of the 1950s, during the Soviet period, was unsuccessful, and ended up with rails fully removed from the streets.
 In 1990, the railway station was reconstructed using old photos.